Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Healesville, placing the area among the bottom 25% of areas assessed nationally

-Healesville has averaged approximately 29 new dwelling approvals annually over the past five financial years, from FY18 to FY22.
+AreaSearch analysis of ABS building approval numbers in Healesville shows an average annual total of 29 new dwelling approvals over the past five financial years.
 This totals an estimated 146 homes.
-In the current financial year, FY26, 13 approvals have been recorded as of now.
-The population in Healesville has declined recently, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+In Financial Year 26, 22 approvals have been recorded so far.
+The population has declined recently, but housing supply remains adequate relative to demand, creating a balanced market with good buyer choice.

 New building activity comprises 77.0% detached dwellings and 23.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is 354 people, reflecting its quiet, low activity development environment.
-According to AreaSearch's latest quarterly estimate, Healesville is projected to add 521 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+The estimated population per dwelling approval is 354 people.
+Future projections estimate Healesville will add 438 residents by 2041 (latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development